 Mandragora (TheMandragora.com) is a site is dedicated to pen’n’paper roleplaying games (RPGs).
 It also has a page dedicated to gaming in the city of Edinburgh where I live.
-I’m Bill Heron, and I’ve been both player and GM (Games Master) over nearly 30 years although I spend most of my time GMing these days.
+I’m Bill Heron, and I’ve been both RPG player and GM (Games Master) for over 25 years although I spend most of my time GMing these days.
 I also harbour delusions of being a proper games designer and author too: see below!

 What are the Mandragora?

-Much of this site details with my creation, the Mandragora (in the wiki), along with a number of ideas that spun off from them.
-I’ve made a large amount of material available, largely background, in the Downloads area as well.
-Created as a nemesis for my PCs in an AD&D game, the draconic beings have since featured in two play-by-mail games, as well as being a recurring race of villains in my Ashes of Freedom D&D campaign setting.
+Much of this site details my creation, the Mandragora fantasy-setting race, along with a number of ideas that spun off from them.
+I’ve made a large amount of background material available in the wiki, and in the Downloads area as well.
+Created as a nemesis for my PCs in an AD&D game, the draconic beings have since featured in two play-by-mail games,.
+They were also a recurring race of villains in my Ashes of Freedom D&D campaign setting.
 Descended from Dragons, Mandragora possess a long life, powerful magical abilities, an arsenal of natural weaponry, and years of training and experience.
-The Mandragora themselves dwell on the Isle of Lonaraban, far from humanity but their plotting and scheming extends to Volkrania and other lands (and worlds).
+The Mandragora themselves dwell on the Isle of Lonaraban, far from humanity.
+However, their plotting and scheming extends to Volkrania and other lands (and worlds).

 The Mandragora: Ashes of Freedom RPG

 As of September 2011, I’d begun planning my own RPG.
-Based on the Mandragora, and Ashes of Freedom, the title is Mandragora: Ashes of Freedom.
-The game setting is likely to be one of intrigue where magic has replaced technology.
+The title is to be Mandragora: Ashes of Freedom.
+The game setting was to be one of intrigue where magic has replaced technology.
 I’ve been blogging about this experiment.
 I was planning to use the FATE system to build it as it is OGL (Open Gaming License).
-The new version of FATE is now out, after a phenomenally successful Kickstarter campaign.
-I’ve plenty of other things to get on with.
+Unfortunately I’ve plenty of other things to get on with.
 For now, the Mandragora: Ashes of Freedom RPG is on hold.